Connor Wong Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.91 team ERA that ranks ninth among all MLB pitching staffs.
+- The Blue Jays have a 3.94 team ERA that ranks 10th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.